larrystudios/brainhurtgames/.github/ISSUE_TEMPLATE/brain-hurt-games-new-question-request-template.md

 ---
 name: Brain Hurt Games New Question Request Template
 about: This template is used for Brain Hurt Games question requests.
-title: Question Request for Brain Hurt Games
+title: Question request for Brain Hurt Games
-labels: new question
+labels: BrainHurtGames, new question
 assignees: ''

 ---